UCL-EO/geog0111/docs/017_Functions.md

     hello:world:again:as:list

-This is a very useful feature for functions: we can set default behaviour, but the user cxan modify this when they call the function.
+This is a very useful feature for functions: we can set default behaviour, but the user can modify this when they call the function.

 For example, let's add a `verbose` keyword to our `hello()` function.
 The behaviour we want is that if the verbose flag is set, we print lots of information to the user.
 In this case: